Cloud Security Strategy

 Goals:

-• Secure from source to production including container registries, VM images, and IaC
+• Protect assets from source to production, including container registries, VM images, and IaC.

-• Prioritize policy enforcement in the pipeline to prevent introduction of issues into production
+• Prioritize policy enforcement within the pipeline to stop issues from reaching production.

 Required capabilities: